Skip to main content

 1. Enable debug mode: sudo nobgp agent --debug

-2. Check the logs (all platforms): nobgp service logs -f, or platform-specific:
+2. Check the logs (all platforms, needs root — an Administrator terminal on Windows): sudo nobgp service logs -f, or platform-specific:

 • Linux (systemd): sudo journalctl -u nobgp.service -f